sconnin/nyctree_app/README.md

 # nyctree_app
-A web app to track the health status of NYC tree species.
+A Dash-Plotly web app to track the health status of NYC tree species.
+Includes three interactive visualizations and descriptive text.
+Data drawn from NYC Open Data using Socrata API.
+The app currently deploys on local host.